Explanation of other useful contributed modules:

 Map the DOMAIN_NAME environment variable to a custom site name based on its value.

 By setting the site name dynamically using the DOMAIN_NAME environment variable, different site names are set based on the inbound domain.
-Brands the user experience where multiple sites are served from a single Drupal installation.

 // Set custom site name based on DOMAIN_NAME environment variable.